Nikhileshwarreddybommareddy/Article_Summarizer/README.md

-# Text Summarizer
+# Article Summarizer

-This project is a simple text summarizer that uses frequency analysis to extract key sentences from a given text.
+This project is a simple article or text summarizer that uses frequency analysis to extract key sentences from a given text.
 It can be used to quickly generate summaries for long paragraphs or articles.

 ## How it Works